Iron Ore Business Contributing to a Stable Supply of Resources in Japan

 It is also important in mine development to construct the several hundred kilometers of infrastructure from the mine to the port from where the mined ores are exported.

 Investment in a prospective mine in Brazil.
 Decades-long human relationships bore fruit.

-Sumitomo Corporation was able to participate in this project which promised an immediate return on investment from the existing iron ore mines because of human relationships.
+Sumitomo Corporation was able to participate in this project because of human relationships.
 In fact, many Sumitomo Corporation employees had been living in Brazil for a long time, working to acquire various interests in mines through information collection and sales activities rooted in regional communities.
 Thanks to this connection with Brazil that had continued from that time, Sumitomo Corporation heard about the offer.
 Brazilians place great value on trust, and Sumitomo Corporation was able to respond to that trust.

 By investing in MUSA in Brazil, Sumitomo Corporation acquired concessions of about 9 million tons, less than 10% of Japan's annual imports of iron ore.